volpav/batchjs/README.md

 Batch.js
 ========

 Batch.js is a tiny JavaScript library that enables sending batch requests to ASP.NET Web API using jQuery.
+More information on this library (as well as on OData in general) can be found here: http://volgarev.me/blog/re-discovering-microsoft-web-api.

 ## What is request batching ##